EPR’S ROLE IN PREVENTING TEENAGE PREGNANCIES IN RWANDA

 Church in Rwanda (EPR), through its Department of Health and the ESMPA Project

-(Education of Youth on Responsible Sexuality and Promotion of Positive Masculinity),
+(Education of Youth on Responsible Sexuality and Promotion of Positive

-particularly high.
+is particularly high.

 This initiative is being implemented in 20 EPR parishes

-14 to 24 years, including young single mothers.
+targets youth aged 14 to 24 years, including young single mothers.

 The project also indirectly targets school teachers,